Live Search

 Examples

-The base search-form class defines the search form.
-The search-from-search-text class identifies the text field to watch; the field the consumer types search terms into.
+The base live-search class defines the search form.
+The live-search-search-text class identifies the text field to watch; the field the consumer types search terms into.

 Basic Search Example